Ricky Miller: Later career

 On 1 January 2021, Miller signed for National League club Aldershot Town.
-He stated that "I've got a point to prove" and "I feel fitter than I did at Dover and I’ve come a long way since then as well, so I’m hoping I can pick up where I left off".
+He stated that "I've got a point to prove" and "I feel fitter than I did at Dover and I've come a long way since then as well, so I'm hoping I can pick up where I left off".
 He made his debut for the club the following day, coming off of the bench to score the only goal in a 1–0 victory away at rivals Woking.
 He ended the 2020–21 campaign with four goals in 23 games.

 On 24 June 2021, Miller returned to former club Dover Athletic, hoping to help the club avoid relegation despite starting the 2021–22 National League campaign with a 12-point deduction.
-Miller's first goal since his return to the club came on 16 October 2021, when he scored a 61st minute equaliser to earn a replay against seventh tier Yate Town in the FA Cup fourth qualifying round.
+Miller's first goal since his return to the club came on 16 October 2021, when he scored a 61st-minute equaliser to earn a replay against seventh tier Yate Town in the FA Cup fourth qualifying round.
 Miller departed the club on 3 December after his contract was terminated by mutual consent.

 On 4 December 2021, Miller joined Northern Premier League Premier Division side Grantham Town, making his debut later that day as his new side drew with Mickleover Sports.
 Miller scored his first goal for the club in a 1–1 draw with Lancaster City on 1 February 2022.
 On 15 February, Miller scored all four goals, including a 93rd-minute winner, as Grantham came from 3–1 down in the 80th-minute to win 4–3 against Ashton United to secure the club's first home win in 27 matches.
-He ended the 2021–22 season with eight goals in fifteen games, though could not prevent the "Gingerbreads" suffering relegation with a last-place finish.
+He ended the 2021–22 season with eight goals in 15 games, though could not prevent the "Gingerbreads" suffering relegation with a last-place finish.
 He scored four goals in twelve games in the first half of the 2022–23 season.

 On 7 February 2023, Miller scored on his debut for Spartan South Midlands League side Risborough Rangers.
+He scored twelve goals in 15 games towards the end of the 2022–23 campaign, including a hat-trick in a 5–2 win at Biggleswade United.
+On 12 July 2023, he joined Stamford for a fifth spell.
+He scored two goals in eight games.

+On 31 July 2024, Miller announced his retirement from football following a serious knee injury that he had sustained representing a Dover Athletic legends team.

 Style of play

-Miller is a goal scoring striker with a high work-rate, and has been compared to Kevin Phillips by former Luton manager John Still for his ability to capitalize on chances around the box.
+Miller is a goal-scoring striker with a high work rate, and has been compared to Kevin Phillips by former Luton manager John Still for his ability to capitalize on chances around the box.